simonm3/mim/README.rst

 ============== ====================================
-proxy.py      	start the proxyserver with plugins users.py		list users on the network so you can select a target arp.py			arp poison fakeAP.py		create fake access point
+proxy.py      	start the proxyserver with plugins users.py		list users on the network so you can select a target arp				arp poison fakeap			create fake access point [from https://github.com/DanMcInerney/fakeAP]

 ============== ====================================